 Log on details – your online log on details such as Password or Passcode and Security/ Registration Number are unique to you.
 Remember – never enter them if you don’t see your image and phrase.

 Memorable questions – if we’re unable to recognise the device you are using to log on to online or mobile banking, we will ask you memorable questions to help us identify you.

 One Time Passcode (OTP) – we send these unique codes to your mobile to security check:

 Verifying your transactions with One Time Passcode (OTP)

 We send One Time Passcodes to your registered mobile phone to give an extra layer of security.

 OTP means you don’t need to remember additional passwords or carry separate kit such as card readers.
 Always make sure the details quoted within the OTP message correspond with your original request.
 If you ever receive an OTP message which you are not expecting, notify us immediately as it may be a sign of attempted fraud on your account.
 The OTP code we send you should not be given to anybody else, either verbally or in writing.
-It should only ever be entered in to our online or mobile banking screens by you.
+It should only be entered when making card purchases online or when using our online and mobile banking screens.

 Automated fraud monitoring